William Garbutt: Post-Genoa adventures

 On 22 July 1927 a new club was founded from the merger of numerous clubs in Italy's capital of Rome, the new club in question was A.S.
 Roma and Garbutt was brought in as their first ever manager.
 He stayed there for only two years but captured a tournament named Coppa CONI with them, as well as helping them reach third in group A of the Italian Football Championship.

 Garbutt moved on next to Naples, taking over from Giovanni Terrile at S.S.C.
 Napoli.
 It was a legendary time for the club with stars such as Attila Sallustro and Antonio Vojak.
-This groundbreaking time for Napoli saw new club records set for the time, with them finishing third in both 1932–33 and 1933–34 seasons of Serie A. Napoli would not achieve this again until the 1960s.
+This groundbreaking time for Napoli saw new club records set for the time, with them finishing third in the 1933–34 season of Serie A. Napoli would not achieve this again until the 1960s.

 In search of a new adventure, Garbutt moved to Spain in 1935.
 He took up the position as manager of Athletic Bilbao, leading them to the Spanish Championship which they won over Real Madrid by two points.
 He returned to Italy in 1937, taking over very briefly at A.C.
 Milan.